crowdin/crowdin-cli/website/docs/releases/migration-4.md

 ## Command output updates

 In this release, we've also reviewed and improved the output of many commands to make them more informative and user-friendly.
 Changes include `list`, `add`, `upload`, `download`, `delete`, and other commands for various resources.

+## Java version upgrade

+Within this release Java was also upgraded to latest LTS version 21.